-- Brahman is Truth and Reality.
-Brahman is formless, limitless, all-inclusive, and eternal.
-Brahman encompasses everything (seen and unseen) in the universe.
+- God is Universal, beyond religion/race/language.
+God/Brahman/The Great force is is formless, limitless, all-inclusive, and eternal.
+It is the Truth and Reality.
+It encompasses everything (seen and unseen, known and unknown) in the universe.

-- Individual souls (atman) is neither created nor destroyed.
+- Real You/soul/atman can neither be created nor destroyed.
 The process of movement of the atman from one body to another is known as transmigration.
 The kind of body the soul inhabits next is determined by karma (actions accumulated in previous lives).

-- The goal of the individual soul is moksha or liberation: the soul’s release from the cycle of death and rebirth.
-It occurs when the soul unites with Brahman by realizing its true nature.
+- The goal of the individual soul is moksha or liberation.
+Moksha refers to atman or soul uniting or staying close with Universal/Brahman or realizing its true divine nature.
 Several paths can lead to this realization and unity: the path of duty, the path of knowledge, and the path of devotion (unconditional surrender to God).

-Website maintained by: NARA (Venkataraman Narayanan) who is a Consultant by profession and an Engineer by qualification.
+Website maintained by: NARA who is a Consultant by profession and an Engineer by qualification.

 Nara has been interested in Hindusim from early days.
 Now he devotes much of his personal time in understanding asian culture, beliefs and languages.
 He was an active researcher for language Observatory Program.
 He visited many holy places in India, Nepal, SriLanka, Cambodia, Bali, Java to understand evolution of Indian religion and spread of Indian culture to south east asia.
 He has given many talks on Indian astronomy, Philosophy, Science and IT industry.